 The Company did not design policies and procedures at a sufficient level of precision to support the operating effectiveness of the controls to prevent and detect potential errors.
-The Company did not maintain adequate documentation to evidence the operating effectiveness of certain control activities, and did not maintain appropriate access to certain systems and did not maintain appropriate segregation of duties related to processes associated within those systems including those used to cost inventory.
+The Company did not maintain adequate documentation to evidence the operating effectiveness of certain control activities and did not maintain proper levels of supervision and review of complex accounting matters.
+The Company did not maintain appropriate access to certain systems and did not maintain appropriate segregation of duties related to processes associated within those systems including those used to cost inventory.

-These control deficiencies create a reasonable possibility that a material misstatement to the financial statements will not be prevented or detected on a timely basis, and there we concluded that the deficiencies represent material weaknesses in our internal control over financial reporting and our internal control over financial reporting was not effective as of March 31, 2022.
+These control deficiencies create a reasonable possibility that a material misstatement to the financial statements will not be prevented or detected on a timely basis, and there we concluded that the deficiencies represent material weaknesses in our internal control over financial reporting and our internal control over financial reporting was not effective as of June 30, 2022.